 If you have heard Maslow’s name before, you’re one step closer to understanding the humanistic perspective.
 Maslow created the Hierarchy of Needs.
-This theory shows the evolution of a human’s needs, from the most basic (food, shelter, water) to the more complex (safety, self-esteem, love and belonging.)
+This theory shows the evolution of a human’s needs from the most basic (food, shelter, water) to the more complex (safety, self-esteem, love, and belonging.)
 As we satisfy our most basic needs, we are motivated to seek out the more complex needs at the top of the pyramid.

 Carl Rogers and Humanism

 So what do people need to become self-actualized and positive members of society?
-Rogers concluded that people need to live in environment with the following qualities:
+Rogers concluded that people need to live in an environment with the following qualities: